Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-run-of-bar-bar/chapter-2.md

 "Then you might like to know," Wodrik said, "that the king has just issued a new insane command. _All barbarians have to be exterminated immediately._ He's gathering soldiers as we speak."

 All jaws dropped.
-It was true: they had slowly given up their traveling ways, loving closer to Amor than ever, hoping it would be a safe haven against the Hens.
+It was true: they had slowly given up their traveling ways, living closer to Amor than ever, hoping it would be a safe haven against the Hens.
 But if the king wanted ...

 "_The Cuckoo King_," Bar-Bar mumbled. "_The Mindless Monarch_.
 That's what they call him.
 Everyone knows it, but you let it happen."